baolab-rice/CRISPR_OT_scoring/README.md

 ## TrueOT: The benchmark dataset we proposed, and its original data sources.

 **Folder: data_unprocessed**

-<<<<<<< Updated upstream
-The original data sources of our manually curated true positive list collected from 11 studies (as also described in Supplementary Table Sp1):
+The original data sources of our manually curated true positive list collected from 11 studies (as also described in Table S1):
 =======
-The original data sources of our manually curated true positive list collected from 11 studies (as also described in Supplementary Table Sp-1):
->>>>>>> Stashed changes

 + 2020_Lazzarotto
 Lazzarotto, Cicera R., et al. "CHANGE-seq reveals genetic and epigenetic effects on CRISPR–Cas9 genome-wide activity."
 Nature biotechnology 38.11 (2020): 1317-1327.